 Before startup of the device, install and connect the HDD to the device.
 Refer to the Quick Start Guide for the installation instructions.

 7.1.2 Add the Network Disk

 You can add the allocated NAS or disk of IP SAN to device, and use it as network HDD.
+Up to 8 network disks can be added.

 Adding NAS